json-api/json-api/format/index.md

 #### Updating Attributes <a href="#crud-updating-attributes" id="crud-updating-attributes" class="headerlink"></a>

 To update one or more attributes of a resource, the primary resource object should include only the attributes to be updated.
-Attributes ommitted from the resource object should not be updated.
+Attributes omitted from the resource object should not be updated.

 For example, the following `PUT` request will only update the `title` and `text`